Contemporary French-Southern Cuisine

-Since opening in 2000, Chef Donald Link's flagship, Herbsaint, has topped nearly everyone in the city's "best" list.
+Since opening in 2000, Chef Donald Link's flagship, Herbsaint, has topped nearly everyone in the city of New Orleans’ "best" list.
 Located on St. Charles Avenue in the CBD, Herbsaint offers contemporary, seasonal French-Southern cuisine with elements of rustic Italian cooking.
 An eclectic wine list and a knowledgeable staff make for perfect pairings.

 Herbsaint won Link the 2007 James Beard Award for Best Chef South.
 Herbsaint has also been named a Hall of Fame Restaurant on Eater National’s Essential 38, as well as a Top 50 Restaurant in America by Gourmet Magazine.
 Take a bite out of any dish, and you'll understand the hype.

 Often in regards to New Orleans dining, the focus is on the grand, century old dining rooms and restaurant legacies that have carried on the traditions of the city’s world-renowned cuisine.
 Herbsaint, however, has waltzed into the spotlight with Link's vision of a modern, charming Southern bistro.

 And a vision it is.
 Herbsaint sits lazily on a bustling CBD corner where tall windows flanking the restaurant offer plenty of natural light.
 With slow-moving street cars rolling by, the restaurant feels like every gorgeous cliché that makes people fall in love with this city.

 Herbsaint is a great spot for a solo traveler looking for a chic, Southern meal in New Orleans.
 With a cozy dining room and bar, solo diners will feel comfortable at smaller tables amongst the crowds.
 Service is friendly, attentive and knowledgable.